 - 16. Some litigants in person are unaware of the explanatory leaflets available at the court, or of the lists of advice agencies.
 Citizens Advice has an informative on-line information system, and individual Bureaux may be able to offer assistance with case preparation.
+Advicenow also has a useful collation of resources on its 'Going to court or tribunal' page.
 While these possibilities should always be flagged up to LIPs, it is important not to overestimate the availability and extent of voluntary sector assistance.
 Advice agencies have been subject to severe funding cuts, both to grants and to legal aid income, in recent years.
 LIPs are likely to have difficulty in getting prompt appointments or finding the level of specialist expertise needed.
 The experience of trying to find help without success can itself be very demoralising. - 17.
 Many LIPs believe that court or tribunal staff are there to give legal advice.
 Under the Courts Charter court staff can only give information on how a case may be pursued; they cannot give legal advice under any circumstances.
 This may have to be explained to a LIP.